 A young millennial may have a friend she’s meeting in the evening, a Generation Xer might need to leave on time so that he can pick up his kids from school, and a Baby Boomer may need to care for an aging parent every day.
-Employers need to put forward policies designed to serve everyone that can allow companies to take advantage of diverse talent and use technology to close many of the gaps it has formed.
+Employers need to put forward policies designed to serve everyone that can allow companies to take advantage of diverse talent and use technology, like learning management systems, to close many of the gaps it has formed.

 If you would like any more information or support please contact Webanywhere.